-Past injuries always catch up to you.
-Ok, I should not say always, but most times.
+Past injuries tend to catch up to you.
+Not always, but many times.
 If things are addressed properly following an injury, then maybe not.
-The problem is, though, that things are often not addressed properly, leaving you with range of motion deficits and strength imbalances, possibly without you realizing it.
+What often happens, though, is things are often not addressed properly, leaving you with range of motion deficits and strength imbalances, possibly without you realizing it.
 Because of that, instead of moving properly, your body learns amazing ways to compensate.
 Eventually – sometimes 10-15 years later – those compensations catch up to you!

 Let me share my story…

-I had a severe ankle sprain that fully tore three ligaments in my ankle over 15 years ago.
+I had a severe ankle sprain that fully tore three ligaments in my ankle back in 2003.
 I went to therapy for it, but it ultimately resulted in surgery due to the extent of the injury and how unstable the joint was.
-That is when my downhill spiral began.

 I never fully regained the mobility in my ankle following that surgery while attending physical therapy and therefore thought I would never have the proper mobility.
 (This was while I was in PT school, so I didn’t know any better yet.)
 Eight years later, I experienced a knee injury that took me out of training for several months – a baker’s cyst that I didn’t even know I had ruptured during a light deadlift, resulting in pain and other issues.
-Imaging showed cartilage damage in my knee from moving improperly for years.
+Imaging showed cartilage damage in my knee (which I later figured out was from moving improperly for years).
 When I realized it was my ankle mobility that was keeping me from squatting properly, I started working on my ankle mobility to see what could happen.

 That excessive rotation on my right leg required increased motion in my upper back and left shoulder with those overhead squats and snatches, eventually resulting in an injury in my left shoulder.